Sonic the Hedgehog (1991 video game): Packaging and release

 Game-package illustrator Akira Watanabe said that his goal was to make the characters "colorful", using clear lines and gradation to "finish them neatly".
 According to Watanabe, the developers asked him to create a package design "similar to pop art ... without being particular to conventional packages" – something "original" and "stylish".
-The game was not revealed until the January 1991 International Consumer Electronics Show because Sega wanted to wait until the right time and because they saw an opportunity to "steal the show".
-At the show, Sonic the Hedgehog was believed to be the most impressive game shown, and won the CES award for innovation.
+Sonic was not revealed until the January 1991 Winter Consumer Electronics Show because Sega wanted to wait until the right time and because they saw an opportunity to "steal the show".
+Sonic the Hedgehog was believed to be the most impressive game at the show and won the CES award for innovation.

 Sega of America CEO Tom Kalinske wanted reassurance that the character would not fail.
-The global head of marketing, Al Nilsen, became involved, and playtested the game across the United States with Mario fans: they were shown Mario and then played Sonic the Hedgehog.
-80 percent preferred Sonic the Hedgehog, and the game was shown at the 1991 Summer Consumer Electronics Show.
-It was widely released in North America on June 23, 1991, and in the PAL regions and Japan the following month.
-In November 1991, Sega of America packaged it with American Genesis consoles, replacing Altered Beast.
-This tactic enabled Sega of America to sell 15 million Genesis units.
+The global head of marketing, Al Nilsen, and the senior product manager, Madeleine Schroeder, became involved in redesigning Sonic for American audiences.
+Artist Greg Wray was commissioned to redesign the character, and a new backstory was created where Sonic was from Nebraska.
+Sega playtested Sonic across the United States with Mario fans: they were shown Mario and then played Sonic the Hedgehog.
+80 percent preferred Sonic the Hedgehog, and the game was shown at the 1991 Summer CES.
+The game was completed in May 1991, during Japan's Golden Week.
+It arrived in the United Kingdom on June 21, 1991, widely released in North America on June 23, and in the PAL regions and Japan the following month.
+In November 1991, Sega of America included Sonic as a pack-in game with American Genesis consoles, replacing Altered Beast.
+This enabled Sega of America to sell 15 million Genesis units.
 Genesis owners who bought their consoles before the switch could request free copies of Sonic the Hedgehog by mail.
 Sega of America created a marketing campaign, making Sonic its new mascot.

 Other versions and rereleases

 8-bit version

 A version of Sonic the Hedgehog was developed by Ancient and released in late 1991 for Sega's 8-bit consoles, the Master System and Game Gear.
-Its plot and gameplay mechanics are similar to the 16-bit version, though some level themes and digital assets are different and Chaos Emeralds are scattered throughout levels rather than special stages.
+Its plot and gameplay mechanics are similar to the 16-bit version, though some level themes and digital assets are different and Chaos Emeralds are scattered throughout levels rather than bonus stages.
 Gameplay as a whole is simplified; the level design is flatter and has a larger focus on exploration, with no vertical loops, and Sonic cannot re-collect his rings after being hit.
 The game has a different soundtrack composed by Yuzo Koshiro, which includes adaptations of music from the original version.
 It was the final game released for the Master System in North America.
 The Master System version was re-released for Wii's Virtual Console service in North America and Europe in August 2008.
 The Game Gear version was re-released for the Nintendo 3DS Virtual Console on June 13, 2013, and included as an unlockable game in Sonic Adventure DX: Director's Cut for GameCube and Windows and Sonic Mega Collection Plus for PlayStation 2, Xbox, and Windows.